 ACL respects privacy and is committed to protecting our customers’ personal data.
 We have implemented and maintain appropriate technical and organizational measures to protect the security, confidentiality and integrity of personal data used by our customers in connection with ACL products and services.
 We ensure that our sub-processors abide by the same data protection obligations.
 Details of these data protection measures are described throughout these Trust web pages.

-On May 25, 2018, the EU General Data Protection Regulation (GDPR) will come into effect.
+The EU General Data Protection Regulation (GDPR) came into effect on May 25, 2018.
 The GDPR brings a significant change to the regulation of personal data in the EU.
 It also affects organizations outside the EU who process the personal data of individuals located in the EU.

 The GDPR applies to the processing of EU personal data wholly or partly by automated means, as well as to non-automated processing, if it is part of a structured filing system.
 “Processing” covers a wide range of activities, including the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of personal data.